amarborz/amarborz/README.md

 My name is Umar Kantaev, and I'm a Full Stack Developer!

-Currently working on some Freelance projects while honing my frontend skills at the same time!
+Currently working on some Freelance projects while honing my skills at the same time!

 Always open for a chat and potentially a collaboration!